appnexus/ElasticNet4j/README.md

 SparseObservation featureVector = new SparseObservation(x, y, weight); // Sparse feature vector
 ```

+Once the data set is read into the `SparseObservation`s we can begin training models
 ```java
 SparseObservation[] featureVectorsForTraining = ...; // Training dataset
 int numOfFeatures = 100; // Total Number of distinct features in your data set